 Why is this?
 Well, for starters, most people don't live in areas where it snows, or there are dirt roads or other quasi-off-road conditions.
 95% of all 4x4 and AWD vehicles are never taken "off road" in their lifetimes, which is a good thing.
 Most consumer-grade vehicles (even Jeeps) are ill-suited for serious off-road adventures.
 AWD vehicles in particular, are not suited for off-roading, as they can easily get stuck and have little ground clearance.
 Tough-looking Jeeps with fording snorkels might look off-road capable.
 But try fording a stream in one, and chances are, you will void the warranty and perhaps short out one of the many electrical systems in the car.

-In short, real off-roading should be done by real off-roaders, using vehicles suitably modified for that purpose.
+In short, real off-roading should be done by real off-roaders, using vehicles suitably modified (or built) for that purpose.
 Taking the family grocery-getter on the Rubicon trail is a really bad idea, even if the vehicle claims to be a "Rubicon" model.
 Most of these 4x4 and AWD vehicles are sold on the basis of style, not capability.
 So AWD has become, in effect, the tail fins of our era.